 - Detox and withdrawal.
-If the substance use disorder is the primary disorder, there is a good chance the client will need to first undergo a medical detox before beginning therapy.
+If the substance use disorder is the primary disorder, there is a good chance the client will need to first undergo a residential detox before beginning therapy.
 Detox involves a period when the body attempts to adjust to the absence of the substance while purging the residual toxins or chemicals related to the substance.
 This can result in unpleasant or painful withdrawal symptoms for a few days.
-The detox specialists will provide medical interventions as needed to help manage the withdrawal symptoms while guiding the client safely into treatment.
+The detox specialists will provide interventions as needed to help manage the withdrawal symptoms while guiding the client safely into treatment.

 - Therapy.
 Evidence-based psychotherapies are the centerpiece of addiction treatment and mental health treatment.
 The particular modalities will be selected according to the specific mental health diagnosis.
 Generally, clients will benefit from behavior-based therapies that guide them toward making lasting changes in negative thought and behavior patterns.
 Some of these therapies might include: